Douglas-A-M/simple-package-template/README.md

-# package_name
+# pacote_texto

 Description.
-The package package_name is used to:
+The package pacote_texto is used to:
-	-
-	-
+	- print hello world

 ## Installation